Join the Armour Family

 On February 21st, Target and ABC Chicago filmed a commercial in both libraries highlighting Target's commitment to give back to the community.
 Target has provided Armour School with hundreds of thousands of dollars in upgrades and services.
 In addition to remodeling the libraries at both the Branch and the Main building, Target has refreshed classrooms and classroom libraries in the Primary Building, developing attractive reading spaces for each room.
 They have continued funding purchases of books and technology for the libraries and have made it possible for students to log in from home to read books online.
 (More on that in the Media Center Page).
-To view the movie, click here
+To view the movie, click the arrow or click here.

 Armour School demonstrates the Common Core Curriculum on WTTW